 This builds upon a foundation of individual rights and freedom, and extends outward to empower a single common legislation by which each is governed, and lastly to ensure the equality of all in the eyes of the law.
 Such republican constitution, Kant believed, shall be the basis of every form of civil constitution.

 The Right of Nations shall be Based on a Federalism of Free States

 The second article reaches outward to look at conflict between nations.
 Like individuals, Kant argued, nations need to enter into a constitution with one another, to secure their rights and to prevent hostilities between them.
 Kant called this a league of nations.
-The primary goal of which is to maintain and secure freedom of member states, and to provide, perhaps, a just, consented, and non-violent solution to conflicts that may arise between nations, instead of having to resolve to ‘might is always right’.
+The primary goal of which is to maintain and secure freedom of its member states, and to provide, perhaps, a just, consented, and non-violent solution to conflicts that will inevitably arise between nations, instead of having to resolve to ‘might is right’.

 Cosmopolitan Right shall be Limited to Conditions of Universal Hospitality

 The third and last article aims to extend hospitality beyond people within a particular community or nation, to those across the national borders, on the basis of the common right and of possession of the earth.
 This allows people from distant territories to enter into peaceful relationships with one another, and prevent inhabitants from committing injustice to visitors, and vice versa.
 There are countless examples throughout human histories, and Kant named a few, e.g. the Barbary pirates and European’s arrival in America etc., that resulted in hostilities and violence because of a lack of universal hospitality.